SkewedZeppelin/Arch_Install_Commands/README.md

 Disclaimer
 ----------
-The pre-install script has been tested to be functional, the post-install script however has yet to be tested at all
+Both scripts have been tested to be functional, however I'm not liable for any damage you or it may do to your computer.
+Stuff might break or it might be flawless, there are too many variables in play to be definitive.

 To Do
 -----